vivianlsong/DevConnector/README.md

 Description:
 3a) Built API and models for an Instagram-like application, InstaConnect, using React.
-3b) Build the React frontend for the InstaConnect application
+3b) Built the React frontend for the InstaConnect application